Driving While Suspended Attorney Philadelphia

-Driving While Suspended is a very serious ticket.
-In Pennsylvania, Driving While Suspended can add significant time to your license suspension, and even land you in jail.
+Driving while Suspended means that a very serious ticket is on its way to you.
+In Pennsylvania, Driving While Suspended can add significant time to your license suspension, and may even land you in jail.

-If you are a first time offender, Driving While Suspended carries a one year license suspension and a $250 fine, plus court costs.
-By virtue of PennDOT rules, all suspensions and license consequences run consecutive to each other.
-In other words, suspensions do not run together, rather they run one after another.
+If you are a first time offender, Driving while Suspended carries a one-year license suspension and a $250 fine, plus court costs.
+Under PennDOT rules, all suspensions and license consequences run consecutively with each other.
+In other words, suspensions do not run at the same time, but one after another.
 This can lead to disastrous consequences for your license because every offense leads to a longer and longer license suspension.

-It gets worse, however, because after you rack up a significant amount of tickets in your history, PennDOT assesses what is known as a “Repeat Offender” penalty, where they double or even triple the suspension time.
-We have even seen cases where people are facing License Suspensions for decades, based on a relatively small amount of citations.
+It gets worse, however, because after you rack up a significant amount of tickets in your history, PennDOT assesses what is known as a “Repeat Offender” penalty, in which they will double or even triple the suspension time.
+We have even seen cases in which people deal with License Suspensions for decades, based on a relatively small amount of citations.

-The license consequences are not the only problem you will face if you’re charged with driving while your License Is Suspended.
+The license consequences are not the only issue you will face if you are charged with driving while your License Is Suspended.

-If you’re looking at extra suspension time, or even jail time, you will need to either get the charge downgraded or dismissed altogether.
-You can do that by either trying and winning the case, or negotiating with the officer or prosecutor.
+If you are looking at extra suspension time, or even jail time, you will need to either get the charge downgraded or dismissed altogether.
+You can do that by either trying and winning the case by or negotiating with the officer or prosecutor.

-If you’re looking at additional suspensions, or even jail time, you need to get a lawyer.
-A lawyer can either negotiate the case on your behalf and get a downgraded charge, or even perhaps have the case dismissed.
-An experienced lawyer will know what defenses to use and will be able to fight back against police and prosecutors to get the best result possible.
+If you are looking at additional suspensions, or even jail time, you need to get a Traffic Attorney.
+An attorney can either negotiate the case on your behalf and get a downgraded charge, or perhaps even have the case dismissed.
+An experienced attorney will know what defenses to use and will be able to fight back against police and prosecutors to get the best result possible.

-The attorneys at the Law Offices of Greg Prosmushkin, P.C. have decades of experience handling Driving While Suspended cases.
-We can likely help get your case dismissed or downgraded so you get a favorable result.
-Call us today for a free consultation.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling Driving while Suspended cases.
+We can likely help get your case dismissed or downgraded so that you get a favorable result.
+Contact us today for a free consultation.